Naked And Elite: Nude Students At Britain's 'Posh' Cambridge University Pose In Historic Settings For Calendar

-More than two dozen student-athletes at the United Kingdom’s ‘posh’ Cambridge University proved that they may be among the top of Britain’s elite, but that doesn’t mean they’re afraid to go naked, even outdoors in frigid winter temperatures, as they posed nude for a new 2019 calendar — but all in the interests of charity, as the U.K. newspaper The Sun reported.
+More than two dozen student-athletes at the United Kingdom’s posh Cambridge University proved that they may be among the top of Britain’s elite, but that doesn’t mean they’re afraid to go naked, even outdoors in frigid winter temperatures, as they posed nude for a new 2019 calendar — but all in the interests of charity, as the U.K. newspaper The Sun reported.

 Cambridge University is ranked as the most prestigious in Britain, and fourth-highest-ranked in the world by the respected magazine Times Higher Education, which notes that the university is “particularly known for its excellence in mathematics and a high number of Cambridge-affiliated mathematicians have won a Fields Medal, which is regarded as the Nobel prize for mathematics.”